 Access the Pupil attendance and absence in schools in England: data dashboard here

-By school type, the attendance rate across the year to date was:
+By school type, the attendance rate across the week was:

 - 1.4% in state-funded primary schools